geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex2_Monitor_Office_365.md

 6. On the **Usage** page, scroll down and view the **Email activity** chart.  <br/>

-	‎**Note:** There might be little or no data shown because there is not much mailbox usage in the lab environment.
+	‎**Note:** There may be little or no data shown due to the limiited mailbox usage in the lab environment.

 7. Scroll back to the top of the **Usage** page and select the **Select a report** drop-down arrow.
 In the menu that appears, select **Exchange**, and then select **Mailbox usage**.